Introduction

 Getting Started

-FsPulse can be installed in one of three ways:
+FsPulse can be installed in one of four ways:

 - Install via crates.io